Campaigning for institutional transparency, accountability and justice over four decades

 Abdi Dorre Support Group

 Somalian Abdi Dorre died in August 1999 after sustaining fatal head injuries falling down a flight of stairs in a Northampton nightclub.
 His family sought The Monitoring Group/National Civil Rights Movement support to pressurise the police to carry out a thorough investigation and find those responsible.
-TMG organised several meetings with senior police officers to persuade them to review their investigation but they refused to budge, and as a consequence, the family organised peaceful vigils to seek public support for the case.
+The Monitoring Group organised several meetings with senior police officers to persuade them to review their investigation but they refused to budge, and as a consequence, the family organised peaceful vigils to seek public support for the case.
 At the inquest in May 2001, the corner returned an open verdict.
 It was revealed at the inquest that the police had never carried out any forensic tests at the scene and that there was an unexplained fourteen-minute gap in the CCTV coverage of the events.
 A number of CCTV cameras recorded his argument with the doorman at the club, but none recorded the moment he is said to have fallen down the stairs.

 Dawood Family Justice Campaign